pavan-nw/stock-admin/front-end/Readme.md

-## Stock Admin Front End Application
+## Stock Administrator - Front End Project

 ##### This project is bootstrapped using create-react-app and contains react, redux and typescript.